wescaetano/money-scope/README.md

 - The main focus of the project is:
 - Modular organization for easy maintenance and scalability.
 - Secure authentication and access control.
-- Best architecture practices, applying Clean Architecture and a simplified DDD.
+- Best architecture practices, applying Clean Architecture

 ## Features